tayapro/gerbet-and-co/README.md

 #### Reset password page

-The page offers users a straightforward way to request a password reset if they’ve forgotten their login credentials.
+The page offers users a straightforward way to request a password reset if they've forgotten their login credentials.
 Users simply need to enter the email address associated with their account and click "Send Password Reset Email."
 Upon submission, a password reset link will be emailed to them if the email matches an existing account.

 If incorrect or invalid credentials are provided, the user will be informed with the following message: